 Todd Golden was appointed to the BOE in 2014 to complete a one-year term of service due to a Board member resignation.
 He was elected to the Board in 2015 for his first four-year term ending in 2019.

-Mr. Golden has called Kingsport home for 20 years.
+Mr. Golden has called Kingsport home for over 20 years.
 A native of Albany, Georgia, he attended Brigham Young University - Idaho, studying business and completed a Bachelor of Arts degree in Technical Sales from Weber State University in Ogden, Utah.

 After completing college, Mr. Golden worked for Hewlett-Packard in the Bay Area of California as a territory sales manager and was promoted to be the corporate trainer for the southeastern U.S. and Puerto Rico.
 It was during this time that he elected to move to Kingsport, TN.
 He has been an integral part in establishing and executing the annual Day of Service in Kingsport, taught classes at the Kingsport Renaissance Center on business development and Spanish, served as a volunteer in various community roles, is a member of Healthy Kingsport, a member of the Kingsport Chamber of Commerce, served as a full-time Christian missionary in Colombia for two years, and speaks fluent Spanish.